Prohelion/prohelion.github.io/docs/Motor_Controllers/Inductor_Coil_Construction_Guide/index.md

 ---
 title: Overview
-description: Documentation for the Prohelion Vehicle Communications protocol
 ---

 # 50µH Solarcar Inductors Construction Guide

 This document describes how to build a set of 50µH 100A<sub>rms</sub> (peak) inductors suitable for use with a Prohelion WaveSculptor motor controller and a CSIRO/Marands motor.

----

 The inductors are constructed on a toroid (doughnut) shaped magnetic core, winding wire through the core in several layers.
 The inductance is set by the magnetic permeability of the core, and the number of turns wound on it.
 The wire size itself is set by how much can physically be fit through the centre of the toroid, more is better.
 Litz wire (having individually insulated wire strands) is required, to avoid eddy current losses that would occur with normal wire.